-Oral contraceptive pills or birth control pills are tablets taken by women orally to prevent unplanned pregnancy.
-Birth control pills work by preventing ovulation.
+Birth control pills, also known as oral contraceptive pills, are an effective form of birth control.
+These pills are taken by mouth by women to prevent an unplanned pregnancy.
+They work by preventing ovulation and can be an effective method of birth control for a sexually active woman.
 All forms of oral contraceptives contain synthetic variations of the hormones oestrogen, progesterone, or both.
-When used correctly, pills are 99% effective in preventing pregnancy.
-However, they do have several long and short-term side effects that women may experience.
+And when used correctly, these pills are 99% effective in preventing pregnancy.
+However, they do have several long-term and short-term side effects that women must be aware of in case they decide to choose oral contraceptive pills to prevent pregnancy.

 Birth control pills contain the hormones oestrogen or progesterone.
 The pills have to be taken at the same time every day for an entire month to be effective.
 This causes an increase in the body’s oestrogen and progesterone levels.
 When hormone levels in the body are raised unnaturally for a prolonged duration of time, it causes unpleasant side effects.

-Short-Term Side-Effects you may Experience when on Birth Control Pills
+Short-Term Side Effects a Woman May Experience When on Birth Control Pills

 Here are the various short-term side effects women may experience while on birth control pills.

 - Nausea: This is the most common side effect of birth control pills.
 Women usually feel nauseous for up to 3 months after they start taking the pill.
-Nausea can worsen if the pills are taken on an empty stomach.
+Nausea can worsen if the pills are taken on an empty stomach or early in the morning.
 Hence, it is better to take the pill along with food.
 Nausea usually subsides on its own after 3 months.

 - Tenderness in Breasts: This is a side effect that may persist for a while.
-The breasts swell and become tender and very sore.
+The breasts swell and become tender and sore once you start with the pills.
 You can reduce the soreness in the breasts by wearing soft bras and by reducing the amount of salt and caffeine that you consume.

-- Mood Swings: Studies have found that hormonal birth control can affect the thickness of certain areas of the brain, especially the parts responsible for emotions and reward response.
+- Mood Swings: Studies have found that hormonal birth control can affect the thickness of certain areas of the brain by raising the fluid levels of the brain, especially the parts responsible for emotions and reward response.
 This could result in mood swings and even depression.

-- Migraines: Many women reported experiencing mild to severe migraines as soon as they started taking the pill.
-The intensity of the headaches differed based on the ratio of hormones the pills contained.
-These headaches usually subside once the body starts getting used to the pills.
+- Migraines: Many women may experience mild to severe migraines as soon as they started taking the pill.
+The intensity of the headaches may differ based on the ratio of hormones the pills contain.
+If you experience a persistent headache on taking the pills, you must discontinue its use immediately.

 - Weight Gain: Weight gain is another common side effect of birth control pills.
 This is caused by fluid retention in areas of the body like the hips and breasts.
 Increased oestrogen levels in the body can also modify the size and dispersal of fat cells in the body.